ken1286/webapi-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+I learned that Express is a minimalist framework and uses middleware to handle certain aspects of an application.

 - [ ] Describe Middleware?

+Middleware is a function that can be reused and is used to change an aspect of an application.

 - [ ] Describe a Resource?

+Everything is a Resource and can be accessed by a unique URL.

 - [ ] What can the API return to help clients know if a request was successful?

+200

 - [ ] How can we partition our application into sub-applications?

+With routing.

 ## Project Setup